mlcommons/modelbench/docs/plugins.md

 ## Basics of plugins

 To discover plugins, NewHELM searches special namespaces within `newhelm`.
 A full list of supported namespaces and the code for how this works can be found in [load_plugins.py](/newhelm/load_plugins.py).
 For example, any module in `newhelm.tests` will be imported as part of the `load_plugins()` call.
-This makes any code in that module accessible via reflection (e.g. finding all subclasses of a base class), as well as via instance registries (PR #20).
+This makes any code in that module accessible via reflection (e.g. finding all subclasses of a base class), as well as via instance factories (PR #20).

 ## Adding a plugin to a local checkout of NewHELM

 If you have a local checkout of NewHELM, you can add your module by creating a new file in the desired namespace.
-For example, if you want to add a Test, you can create a new file in `newhelm/plugins/tests/`.
+For example, if you want to add a Test, you can create a new file in `newhelm/tests/`.

+### Adding a plugin to NewHELM's repository

+If you would like to create a plugin that is distributed as part of the NewHELM repository, there are a few points of guidance.
+First, if you are adding a Test that doesn't require any additional poetry dependencies, you can put your files in `plugins/standard_tests/newhelm/tests/`, and skip the rest of this section.

+TODO: Write the guidance for adding a plugin requiring a dependency.

 ## In your own package